wigginst/www-1/docs/source/pseudodistributedmode.rst

 Start Daemons
 ---------------------------

-1. Format the file system:
+1. Format the file system
 .. code-block:: bash
     $ $HADOOP_HOME/bin/hdfs namenode -format

 If you can see information like this, the format process should be successful.

 .. code-block:: bash
     xx/xx/xx xx:xx:xx INFO util.ExitUtil: Exiting with status 0
     xx/xx/xx xx:xx:xx INFO namenode.NameNode: SHUTDOWN_MSG:
     /************************************************************
     SHUTDOWN_MSG: Shutting down NameNode at xxx.xxx.xxx.xxx

-2. Launch NameNode daemon and DataNode daemon:
+2. Launch NameNode daemon and DataNode daemon

 .. code-block:: bash
     $ $HADOOP_HOME/sbin/start-dfs.sh

 The log is in the $HADOOP_LOG_DIR directory (defaults: $HADOOP_HOME/logs)

-3. Check if the daemons are started sucessfully:
+3. Check if the daemons are started sucessfully

 .. code-block:: bash
     $ jps
     xxxxx NameNode